 Our final stop of the day was a private beach bar called Calma.
 Again, our captain knew the employee working and instructed us we only needed to buy a drink in order to have a table and enjoy the cove.
 There were only a handful of boats and maybe twenty people lounging.
 The kids were able to enjoy the beach and the natural “tide pool” our son discovered while we cooled off in the water and relaxed.
 It was absolutely perfect.

-We could have stopped at more places, but instead just chose to tour around.
+We could have stopped at more places but chose to tour around.
 Our captain took us to several more coves and the Pakleni islands.
 Some of these destinations seemed local and unknown and others were full of people and boats.
 We were tired and just appreciated the scenery.
 My husband drove for a bit on our return from this great day.
 We all agreed this day was a favorite for all of us.

 Day 11 – Last Day in Hvar